Tomonori12/DL-Environment-Autosetup/README.md

 ### 9. Type ```sudo make cudaecho``` soon after you install cuda.

   - This is to configure a path for cuda.
-[This step is under checking]

 ### 10. Type ```sudo make textoff``` to return GUI mode.

   - Now the computer starts rebooting.